Jc-alt logo

 return

-# differs from QuickSort "median-of-three" approach
+# Differs from QuickSort "median-of-three" approach.

-# rather than fully sorting the array, random pivot avoids degrading to worst case O(n^2)
+# rather than fully sorting the array, and using random pivot avoids

 randPivotElemIndex = random.randint(left, right)

-# Partition the array
+# Partition subarray

 resultPivotElemIndex = partitionSection(left, right, randPivotElemIndex)